mayponce16/-sales-data-analysis/README.md

 ## 🚀 Conclusion

-The analysis highlights key opportunities to focus on high-performing products and locations.
+The analysis reveals key opportunities to optimize business performance by focusing on high-revenue locations and top-selling products.